 REAN projects Solar works, Save money (SWSM)

 Renewable Energy Association of Nigeria (REAN) is pleased to be at the forefront of activities promoting the growth and development of the renewable energy industry.
-Having regularly arranged or collaborated on awareness and capacity building programmes, the most recent is their forthcoming webinar to launch a solar energy information portal.
+Having regularly arranged or collaborated on awareness and capacity building programs, the most recent is their forthcoming webinar to launch a solar energy information portal.
 The ultimate goal is to bring about a reduction in Nigeria’s energy poverty, this reducing the adverse socio-economic effects on Nigerians.

 Solar works, saves money – New solar online portal highlights outstanding reference projects in Nigeria and presents qualified solar suppliers